tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 # Japanese fonts

 On a freshly installed GNU/Linux distro
-Japanese characters may look like crap.
+Japanese characters may not look pretty.
 This can be fixed by installing
 [Japanese fonts](https://wiki.archlinux.org/title/Localization/Japanese#Fonts)
 and creating a proper